 Eligibility for individual farmers or would-be farmers to participate in a particular funded project is determined by the organization or institution that receives the grant.

 Although BFRDP has only been around for a few years, farming communities around the country are already seeing real impacts on the ground.
-Over the past four years, BFRDP has invested over $70 million to develop and strengthen innovative new farmer training programs and resources across the country and has funded 145 projects in 46 states.
+Over the past eight years, BFRDP has invested over $125 million to develop and strengthen innovative new farmer training programs and resources across the country and has funded 252 projects in nearly all 50 states.

 A few program highlights include the following projects: